 Exercises for Arm Wrestling

 If you can’t get a hold of one of these cool contraptions, there are plenty of exercises you can do at home and in the gym to get stronger for arm wrestling.
 An arm wrestler needs to build strength in his forearms, biceps, and triceps.
 Hand grippers can help build strength in your fingers and hands.
 Wrist curls work your forearms.
 Dumbbell curls work your biceps.
 Tricep press downs will give you strength in your triceps.
-For a more complete list of exercise for arm wrestling, check out Ultimate Arm Wrestling.

 Some Arm Wrestling Inspiration